dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 “I mean, maybe they can do [more] data analysis…, management plans and stuff that are overdue…but I’m sure that they just [had] more time to write,” said Smith.

-This hypothesis could be supported by a direct increase of funding for 25 of the 32 departments on campus from 2018 - 2022.
+This hypothesis could be supported by a direct increase of funding for 25 of the 32 departments on campus from 2018 to 2022.

 ### Breakdown of Funding by Department